DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateCellValue.md

     </table>
 </div>

-To invoke the default behavior, call the **this.defaultCalculateCellValue(rowData)** function and return its result.
+To invoke the default behavior, call the **defaultCalculateCellValue** function and return its result.

 ---
 ##### jQuery